AdishiSood/Responsive-Web-Pages/README.md

-This repository consists of various Responsible Web Pages made by using HTML,CSS and Javascript.
+This repository consists of various Responsive Web Pages made by using HTML,CSS and Javascript.
 * All these projects are part of "Responsive Web Design" course offered by FreeCodeCamp
 # Demo
 * [Tribute Page](https://codepen.io/adishisood/full/RwobRWg)